 What Are Specific Loss Injuries?

-Workers’ compensation coverage is PA state-mandated insurance for employees created by the Pennsylvania Workers Compensation Act.
+Workers’ compensation coverage is PA state-mandated insurance for employees created by the Pennsylvania Workers’ Compensation Act.
 This insurance is a safety net for workers who become injured or sick as a result of job-related duties.
-Workers’ compensation benefits cover medical expenses due to the injury or illness and lost wages from work missed due to the injury and recovery.
+Workers’ compensation benefits cover medical expenses and lost wages from work missed due to the injury and recovery.

 While workers comp covers lost wages due to missed work, if you have suffered an injury that results in the loss of a body part or loss of function of that body part or permanent disfigurement, you may be entitled to collect a special kind of Pennsylvania workers compensation insurance known as Specific Loss insurance and this compensation is available to injured workers even if you are able to return immediately to work.